tan-zhuo/tan-zhuo/README.md

 - **Big Data**: I find joy in making sense of large and complex datasets.
 I have experience in various big data technologies and frameworks, and I'm always excited to explore more.

+- **Artificial Intelligence**: I am passionate about the potential of AI to revolutionize industries and improve our lives.
+I am always exploring the latest developments in this field and seeking to apply them in innovative ways.

 ## 📚 Continuous Learning

 I'm a lifelong learner who's always seeking new knowledge and skills.
 I believe that in the fast-paced world of technology, continuous learning is the key to staying relevant and innovative.